VUIIS/powertrain/README.md

 * Config in the environment
 * Development/production parity

+Powertrain will most likely be built upon:

-Powertrain is built upon [Flask](http://flask.pocoo.org), a minimal web framework for python.
+* [Flask](http://flask.pocoo.org), a minimal web framework for python.
+* [SQLAlchemy](http://www.sqlalchemy.org), the database toolkit for python.
+* [Postgres](http://postgresql.org), the worlds most advanced open source database.

 ### Setting up the virtual environment

-You should use a [virtualenv](https://virtualenv.pypa.io/en/latest/) & [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) to setup your environment like so:
+You should use a [virtualenv](https://virtualenv.pypa.io/en/latest/) & [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) to setup your environment.
+After setting up these tools, make a virtual environment like so:

 ```bash
 $ mkvirtualenv powertrain